johnwhite20/johnwhite20.github.io/_posts/2024-02-22-site-survey.md

 Glenquicken have done this type of work for several large companies and charitable organisations, he seemed to know what he was talking about.

-Mike is going to prepare a quote to carry out the all work on the road including supplying the additional material needed to form the new surface.
+Mike is going to prepare a quote to carry out all work on the road including supplying the additional material needed to form the new surface.
 I will add this information as soon as it arrives and let you all know.